Reading at home

 Research has shown that 15 minutes seems to be the “magic number” at which children start seeing substantial positive gains in reading achievement, and reading for this short amount of time daily can make a dramatic difference to a child's achievement within school.

 Children take home a book of their coloured band to read.
 If this is a short book, children may read the entire book in one siting, however once children are reading chapter books it is likely the book may last a few weeks.
-Once finished, books are returned to the classroom/library and quarantined to ensure they are safe for others to use.
+Once finished, books are returned to the library.

 We ask that parents record the reading and any relevant comments in their child’s reading record.